TwBurn/cdi-docs/ma_cbnd.md

 until the other process releases the audio device (`ma_release()`).

-If the sync mode parameter is set to -1, then the system assumes that no synchronization to video is required.
+If the sync mode parameter is set to `-1`, then the system assumes that no synchronization to video is required.

-If the sync mode parameter is set to -2, then this play will enter a wait state.
+If the sync mode parameter is set to `-2`, then this play will enter a wait state.
 It will remain in this state until a video play has been started, that must synchronize to this audio path.
-In synchronized mode, this parameter contains the path number of the active video play to which the audio play should synchronize itself.
+In synchronized mode, this parameter contains the
+Path Number of the active video play to which the audio play should synchronize itself.
 If the video play is paused or in a not-normal speed, then the audio will be started anyway, but no audible output